MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 ### Practice is critical

-Having multiple, redundant backups of your data is good but without practice, restoring can be unpredictable.
+Having multiple backups of your data is good, but without practice, restoring can be unpredictable.
 It's been said that "backups never fail; the restores do."
 Though the statement is technically incorrect, the sentiment is right.

-Microsoft regularly practices restoring various datasets from backup.
+Microsoft regularly practices restoring datasets from backup.
 We regularly test geo-redundant storage from Azure.
 There are many combinations of disaster and data corruption scenarios.
 We continue to plan and run new tests for these scenarios regularly.

 ## Service availability